Medical Education and Simulation Fellowship

 - Academic Life in Emergency Medicine Fellowship Incubator (ALiEM FIncubator)

-- The fellow meets regularly with our Fellowship Directors for faculty development, and to review career goals and identify opportunities for career advancement and growth.
+- The fellow meets regularly with our Fellowship Directors for faculty development, to review career goals and identify opportunities for career advancement and growth.

 Fellows have the opportunity to serve on the program’s clinical competency committee, assist the PD and APDs on residency administration and curriculum development, and assist the clerkship director on medical student teaching and course administration.